biomedswe/BASE/README.md

 This comprehensive file delineates the results of the ASE (Allele-Specific Expression) analysis for individual genes, encapsulating aspects such as
 - Gene symbols,
 - GENCODE identifiers,
-- Chromosome numebr of the gene under examination,
+- Chromosome number of the gene under examination,
 - genomic coordinates of the gene under examination,
 - Haplotype reads count derived from Whole Genome Sequencing (WGS) data,
 - Haplotype reads count derived from RNA sequencing (RNAseq) data,